-Assumed combined public offering price per share of common stock and accompanying common warrant \$ 4.48 Historical net tangible book value per share as of December 31, 2022 \$ (23.69) Increase in net tangible book value per share as of December 31, 2022 attributable to investors purchasing shares in this offering 19.88 As adjusted net tangible book value per share as of December 31, 2022 after giving effect to this offering (3.81) Dilution per share to investors participating in this offering \$ 8.29
+Assumed combined public offering price per share of common stock and accompanying common warrant \$ Historical net tangible book value per share as of December 31, 2022 \$ Increase in net tangible book value per share as of December 31, 2022 attributable to investors purchasing shares in this offering As adjusted net tangible book value per share as of December 31, 2022 after giving effect to this offering Dilution per share to investors participating in this offering \$

-Each \$1.00 increase or decrease in the assumed public offering price of \$4.48 per share, the last reported sale price of our common stock on the Nasdaq Capital Market on April 12, 2023, would increase or decrease our as adjusted net tangible book value per share after this offering by \$0.66 per share.
-For each \$1.00 increase or decrease in the assumed public offering price, the dilution per share to investors participating in this offering would increase or decrease by \$0.34 per share, assuming that the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, an increase of 200,000 shares of common stock offered by us would increase the as adjusted net tangible book value after this offering by \$0.53 per share and decrease the dilution per share to investors participating in this offering by \$0.53 per share, and a decrease of 200,000 shares of common stock offered by us would decrease the as adjusted net tangible book value by \$0.61 per share and increase the dilution per share to investors in this offering by \$0.61 per share, assuming that the assumed public offering price remains the same, and after deducting estimated underwriting discounts and commissions.
+Each \$1.00 increase or decrease in the assumed public offering price of \$ per share, the last reported sale price of our common stock on the Nasdag Capital Market on , 2023, would increase or decrease our as adjusted net tangible book value per share after this offering by \$ share.
+For each \$1.00 increase in the assumed public offering price, the dilution per share to investors participating in this offering would be \$ per share, assuming that the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+For each \$1.00 decrease in the assumed public offering price, the dilution per share to new investors participating in this offering would be \$ assuming the same.
+Similarly, an increase of 1.0 million shares of common stock offered by us would increase the as adjusted net tangible book value after this offering by \$ per share and decrease the dilution per share to investors participating in this offering by \$ per share, and a decrease of 1.0 million shares of common stock offered by us would decrease the as adjusted net tangible book value by \$ per share and increase the dilution per share to investors in this offering by \$ per share. assuming that the assumed public offering price remains the same, and after deducting estimated underwriting discounts and commissions,

-If the underwriters exercise in full their option to purchase additional shares and/or common warrants, our as adjusted net tangible book value per share after this offering would be \$(3.04) per share, representing an immediate increase in as adjusted net tangible book value per share of \$20.65 to existing stockholders and immediate dilution of \$7.52 in as adjusted net tangible book value per share to investors purchasing common stock in this offering.
+If the underwriters exercise in full their option to purchase additional shares and/or common warrants, our as adjusted net tangible book value per share after this offering would be \$ per share, representing an immediate increase in as adjusted net tangible book value per share of \$ to existing stockholders and immediate dilution of \$ in as adjusted net tangible book value per share to investors purchasing common stock in this offering.

-The foregoing discussion and tables above are based on 772,202 shares of common stock outstanding as of December 31, 2022, assume no exercise of any warrants and no exercise by the underwriters of their option to purchase additional shares of our common stock and/or common warrants, and excludes:
+The foregoing discussion and tables above are based on shares of common stock outstanding as of December 31, 2022, assume no exercise of any warrants, and excludes:

-- 330,927 shares of our common stock issuable upon the exercise of outstanding warrants as of December 31, 2022, with a weighted-average price of \$332.02 per share; - 77,559 shares of our common stock issuable upon the exercise of outstanding stock options as of December 31, 2022, with a weighted-average exercise price of \$381.24 per share; - 11,162 shares of our common stock issuable upon the exercise of outstanding restricted stock units as of December 31, 2022, with a weighted-average grant date fair value of \$49.68 per share; and - 11,786 shares of our common stock reserved for future issuance under our 2020 Plan, as amended, plus any future increases in the number of shares of common stock reserved for issuance.
+- shares of our common stock issuable upon the exercise of outstanding warrants as of December 31, 2022 with a weighted-average price of per share. - shares of our common stock issuable upon the exercise of outstanding stock options as of December 31, 2022, with a weighted-average exercise price of \$ per share; - shares of our common stock issuable upon the exercise of outstanding restricted stock units as of December 31, 2022, with a weighted-average exercise price of \$ per share; - shares of our common stock reserved for future issuance under our 2011 LTIP, as amended, plus any future increases in the number of shares of common stock reserved for issuance; and - shares of our common stock reserved for future issuance under our 2020 Plan, as amended, plus any future increases in the number of shares of common stock reserved for issuance.